 OBJECTIVES

-Passive sampler techniques using SPMD and POCIS passive samplers were used to yield time-integrated measures of a broad suite of potentially toxic chemicals to aquatic organisms at the 15 core stream sites.
+Passive sampler techniques using SPMD and POCIS passive samplers will be used to yield time-integrated measures of a broad suite of bioavailable, potentially toxic chemicals to aquatic organisms at the 15 core stream sites.
 Data from analyses of passive sampler extracts post-deployment will be compared to aquatic community data at the sites as well as to appropriate chemical and physical data to gain insight regarding the nature and significance of these chemical stressors on the aquatic communities.

 APPROACH